-Conversions can be automatically initiated.
-If $\overline{\text{CNVST}}$ is held low when BUSY is low, the AD7652 controls the acquisition phase and then automatically initiates a new conversion.
-By keeping $\overline{\text{CNVST}}$ low, the AD7652 keeps the conversion process running by itself.
+In impulse mode, conversions can be automatically initiated.
+If CNVST is held low when BUSY is low, the AD7664 controls the acquisition phase and then automatically initiates a new conversion.
+By keeping CNVST low, the AD7664 keeps the conversion process running by itself.
 It should be noted that the analog input has to be settled when BUSY goes low.
-Also, at power-up, $\overline{\text{CN-VST}}$ should be brought low once to initiate the conversion process.
-In this mode, the AD7652 could sometimes run slightly faster then the guaranteed limits of 500 kSPS.
+Also, at power-up, CNVST should be brought low once to initiate the conversion process.
+In this mode, the AD7664 could sometimes run slightly faster then the guaranteed limits in the impulse mode of 444 kSPS.
+This feature does not exist in warp or normal modes.